YyzHarry/SubpopBench/README.md

 ## Contact
-If you have any questions, feel free to contact us through email (yuzhe@mit.edu & haoranz@mit.edu) or Github issues.
+If you have any questions, feel free to contact us through email (yuzhe@mit.edu & haoranz@mit.edu) or GitHub issues.
 Enjoy!